 Accreditation and Certification

 The MSU Ph.D.
-Program is accredited by the American Psychological Association (APA) and approved by the National Association of School Psychologists (through 2011).
+Program is accredited by the Commission on Accreditation of the American Psychological Association (APA) and approved by the National Association of School Psychologists (through 2011).
 The Ph.D. program is currently under review for re-accreditation.
 Renewal of approval by the National Association of School Psychologists for the Ph.D. program occurs in conjunction with renewal of accreditation by APA.
 The Ed.S. program is approved by the National Association of School Psychologists (through 2016).
 Both programs are approved by the Michigan Department of Education.

 Students are expected to abide by the ethical principles of the National Association of School Psychologists and the American Psychological Association.
 Graduates of the program are eligible for certification in Michigan as a school psychologist.
 To be eligible for employment in states other than Michigan or for psychology licensure, a greater number of courses and internship hours may be required.